tutti/ExcavatinatorAPI/README.md

 Artifact objects contain information about a single artifact.

 #### artifact.race
-A reference to the race the artifact belongs to.
-This is the actual Race object, not its ID.
+The race the artifact belongs to.
+This is the actual Race object, not its ID or any other indirect reference.

 #### artifact.itemID
 The ID of the item you get when solving the project.